jbyerline/PolyPrint/README.md

 The entry must be in valid JSON syntax.
 The order in which you enter your printers will determine the order of appearance on the dashboard

-1. The username is whatever you want your username to be.
+1. The `username` is whatever you want your username to be.
-2. The password is whatever you want your password to be.
+2. The `password` is whatever you want your password to be.
-3. The name is whatever you wish to label the printer in this dashboard.
+3. The `name` is whatever you wish to label the printer in this dashboard.
-4. The URL is the domain or the IP address of your printers octoprint instance.
+4. The `URL` is the domain or the IP address of your printers octoprint instance.
-5. The apiKey is generated from OctoPrint inside settings -> API -> Global API Key
+5. The `apiKey` is generated from OctoPrint inside settings -> API -> Global API Key
+6. [Optional] The `octoLight` field is for the OctoLight plugin for OctoPi and must be installed on your RPI for this functionality.
+It allows you to toggle a light attached to your Raspberry Pi's GPIO.

 ```json
 {